-Nevertheless, on the afternoon of June 10, the 2nd Panzer Division of the Waffen-SS began searching farmhouses and buildings on the outskirts of the village.
-They started in a wide circle, systematically closing the size of that circle until they reached the village, bringing with them every person who they found along the way.
+In the afternoon, the 2nd Panzer Division of the Waffen-SS began searching farmhouses and buildings on the outskirts of the village.
+They started in a wide circle, systematically closing the size of that circle until they reached the village, bringing with them every person they found along the way.

-Under the guise of an identity check, the villagers were ordered to gather in the square.
-Oradour-sur-Glane happened to be unusually busy on June 10 because it was tobacco-ration day.
-Most of the village population moved into the square, though about 20 people, including four Jewish refugees, opted to hide or run into the woods or across the River Glane.
+About 20 people, including four Jewish refugees, chose to hide or run into the woods or across the River Glane.
 Some who ran would survive the impending massacre.

-A large box was brought into the church and placed in the center of the women and children.
-It soon exploded and filled the church with smoke.
-As the women and children tried to crawl through windows to escape the suffocating smoke and the scorching flames, they were shot by the waiting soldiers outside.
+The box soon exploded, filling the church with smoke.
+When the women and children tried to crawl through windows to escape the suffocating smoke and the scorching flames, they were shot by the waiting soldiers outside.

 There was only one survivor from the church.
 Madame Marguerite Rouffanche climbed out of a window and hid in a bush, ultimately recovering from the gunshot wound she received during her escape.